 This is a viral disease and is transmitted by mosquitoes which bite primarily in the daytime.
-It occurs in urban as well as rural areas including areas surrounding Kathmandu.
-There is no licensed vaccine against it, but personal protective measures against mosquito bites are effective in prevention.
-The disease causes considerable discomfort (fever, body aching), but is self-limited in adults.
+Dengue presents significant risk in urban and rural areas especially on Bali.
+The disease causes considerable discomfort (fever, body aching), but is self-limited in adults in most cases.
+There